codersp4rk/ATM-Simple-Model/README.md

-This program/java file belongs to Mr.Spark.
-If you use it for commercial purposes without the permission of Mr.Spark, you will be suspected of illegality and infringement.
+Plagiarism, duplication, cheating, and misuse of this code for any commercial purpose are prohibited.
+You will be responsible for any actions you take that violate the above.